guile-sql

 ((#:unique col1 col2))

-Options #:if-exists, #:cascade, and #:restrict can appear anywhere in the list alongside the table names.
+Options #:if-exists, #:cascade, and #:restrict may appear in any order after the table names.

 #:alter-table introduces the table to be altered.
 Use separate clauses for a single operation: